frieseneggerf/link2lib/README.md

 **Lib Proxy Helper** lets you easily access paywalled research articles, provided (1) **your library has licensed them** and (2) offers access via a proxy prefix solution like EZProxy.

-This app WILL NOT let you access articles not licensed by your library, it only makes the access easier.
+This app WILL NOT give you access to articles that aren't alrady licensed by your library, it only makes the access easier/more comfortable.

 <br>
 <br>